 Learning to manage stress can sharpen your mental clarity and help you feel stronger.
 Stress is often linked with physical exhaustion because it leads to an overactive mind, disrupted sleep, and even low-grade inflammation.
 Controlling stress, on the other hand, is a natural way to increase stamina.

 According to an interview with Sarah Meyer Tapia, Associate Director of Wellness Education at Stanford University, practicing self-care activities restores energy and boosts vitality.
 With increased get-up-and-go, we can accomplish more.
 Think of it as adding time to your day!

 The same extraordinary care social workers show their communities should also be practiced personally— on a regular basis.
 NASW reminds social workers, “When delivering compassionate, competent, and ethical social work practice, engaging in professional self-care is an essential component.”
-According to a study from the National Institutes of Health, being mindful of and practicing resilience has been shown to result in “compassion satisfaction.”
-Such a proactive approach prevents and combats burnout and compassion fatigue.
+According to a study from the National Institutes of Health, being mindful of and practicing resilience has resulted in “compassion satisfaction.”

 Coursework in the Florida State online MSW degree program equips you with comprehensive knowledge and clinical skills for practicing social work.
 Practical experience will better prepare you for the future and how to handle challenges that may arise.
 Fieldwork opportunities with experienced mentors are built into the MSW program, giving you real-life context for learning to take care of yourself as you work.

 Recognizing the life-giving potential of self-care, how do we take the crucial steps to make different types of self-care a normal part of our lives?